Grace Period for Reporting to Work Removed: Can We Advocate for Its Return?

 saswatabanerjee

-If you are asking for legal remedy, the withdrawal (if documented earlier as a part of your HR Policy, terms of employment or standing orders), amounts to change of terms of service and the procedure specified in Industrial Dispute Act needs to be followed.
-However, such a move will ultimately be approved, just that the employer has to follow some process, give notice and ultimately, after some time elapses, it becomes the new procedure.
-It is unlikely that you will be able to keep it through enforcement
+If you are asking for a legal remedy, the withdrawal (if documented earlier as part of your HR policy, terms of employment, or standing orders) amounts to a change of terms of service, and the procedure specified in the Industrial Dispute Act needs to be followed.
+However, such a move will ultimately be approved; the employer just has to follow some process, give notice, and ultimately, after some time elapses, it becomes the new procedure.
+It is unlikely that you will be able to keep it through enforcement.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute